x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/secure-outlook-for-ios-and-android.md

 2. The second policy blocks the app on the specific mobile device platform and other OAuth capable Exchange ActiveSync clients from connecting to Exchange Online.
 See "Step 1 - Configure an Azure AD conditional access policy for Exchange Online," but for step 4a, select only the desired mobile device platform (such as Android) to which you want to block access, and for step 5, choose **Block access**.

 3. The third policy prevents Exchange ActiveSync clients leveraging basic authentication from connecting to Exchange Online.
-See "Step 2 - Configure an Azure AD conditional access policy for Exchange Online with Active Sync (EAS)."
+See "Step 2 - Configure an Azure AD conditional access policy for Exchange Online with ActiveSync (EAS)."

 ### Option 2: Block Outlook for iOS and Android using Exchange mobile device access rules